INTRODUCTION TO PHILOSOPHY OF SCIENCE

 include the sentence structures of colloquial discourse, the

 formulas of pure or formal mathematics, and computer source

 codes such as

 Syntax is a system of symbols.
 Therefore in addition to the syntactical symbols and structures, there are also rules for the system called “syntactical rules”.
 These rules are of two types: formation rules and transformation rules.

-Transformation rules change grammatical sentences into other grammatical sentences.
+Syntactical transformation rules are procedures described in meta-language that regulate the change of grammatical sentences into other grammatical sentences.

 3.06 Mathematical Language

 The syntactical dimension of mathematical language includes mathematical symbols and the formation and transformation rules of the various branches of mathematics.
 Mathematics applied in science functions as object language for which the syntax is supplied by the mathematical formalism.
 Often the object language of science is mathematical rather than colloquial, because measurement values for descriptive variables enable the scientist to quantify the error in his theory after estimates are made for the range of inevitable measurement error estimated where possible by repeated execution of the measurement procedure.

 Mathematical expressions in science are universally quantified logically when descriptive variables have no associated numerical values, and are particularly quantified logically when numeric values are associated with the expression’s descriptive variables either by measurement or by calculation.